-By 1961, Goffin and King scored their first hit with the Shirelles' chart-topping "Will You Love Me Tomorrow; " their next effort, Bobby Vee's "Take Good Care of My Baby," also hit Number One, as did "The Locomotion," recorded by their baby-sitter, Little Eva (Boyd).
-Together, the couple wrote over 100 chart hits in a vast range of styles, including the Chiffons' "One Fine Day," the Monkees' "Pleasant Valley Sunday," the Drifters' "Up on the Roof," the Cookies' "Chains" (later covered by the Beatles), and Aretha Franklin's "(You Make Me Feel) Like a Natural Woman".
+By 1961, Goffin and King scored their first hit with the Shirelles' chart-topping "Will You Love Me Tomorrow".
+Their next effort, Bobby Vee's "Take Good Care of My Baby", also hit number one, as did "The Locomotion", recorded by their baby-sitter, Little Eva (Boyd).
+Together, the couple wrote over 100 chart hits in a vast range of styles, including The Chiffons' "One Fine Day", The Monkees' "Pleasant Valley Sunday", The Drifters' "Up on the Roof", The Cookies' "Chains" (later covered by the Beatles), and Aretha Franklin's "(You Make Me Feel) Like a Natural Woman".
 King also continued her attempts to mount a solo career, but scored only one hit, 1962's "It Might as Well Rain Until September" which reached #22 in America.
 In the mid-1960s she and Goffin, along with columnist Al Aronowitz, founded their own record label, Tomorrow Records, but the project ended when their marriage dissolved.
 This sad turn of events was chronicled on King's 1967 single, "The Road To Nowhere", which did not chart.

+King then moved to Los Angeles and having signed to Lou Adler 's Ode label, formed a trio called The City with ex-Fugs duo Danny Kortchmar (guitar) and Charles Larkey (bass).
+Carole married Larkey in 1968, and the band recorded one LP, "Now That Everything's Been Said", but did not tour due to King's stage fright.
+As a result, the album was a commercial failure, although it did feature songs later popularized the Byrds' ("Wasn't Born to Follow"), Blood, Sweat and Tears ("Hi-De-Ho") and James Taylor ("You've Got a Friend").
 Taylor and King ultimately became close friends, and he encouraged her to pursue a solo career.
 In 1970, she recorded an album called "Writer" which was largely overlooked, but 1971 saw her breakthrough album, "Tapestry", which stayed on the charts for over six years and was the best-selling album of the era.
-A quiet, reflective work which proved seminal in the development of the singer/songwriter genre, Tapestry also scored a pair of hit singles for Carole, "So Far Away" and the chart-topping "It's Too Late," whose flip-side, "I Feel the Earth Move," garnered major airplay as well.
-Her 1971 follow up album, "Music" also hit Number One, and generated the hit "Sweet Seasons and 1972's "Rhymes and Reasons" reached Number Two on the charts.
-She continued with 1974's "Wrap Around Joy", which featured the number one hit "Jazzman".
+A quiet, reflective work which proved seminal in the development of the singer/songwriter genre, "Tapestry" also scored a pair of hit singles for Carole, "So Far Away" (#14) and the chart-topping "It's Too Late," whose flip-side "I Feel the Earth Move" garnered major air play as well.
+Her 1971 follow up album, "Music" also hit number one and generated the #9 hit "Sweet Seasons".
+1972's "Rhymes and Reasons" reached number two on the charts and produced the #24 hit, "Been To Canaan".
+1973 brought the LP "Fantasy" which yielded two more Billboard Top 40 hits, "Believe In Humanity" (#28) and "Corazon" (#37.)
+She continued with 1974's "Wrap Around Joy", which featured the #2 smash "Jazzman" and the #9 hit "Nightingale".

 In 1975, King and Goffin reunited professionally to write songs for the album "Thoroughbred", which also featured contributions from James Taylor, David Crosby and Graham Nash.
 The album did not fair well and it's failure marked the end of King's tenure at Ode Records.
 After 1977's "Simple Things", she mounted a tour with the backing group Navarro, and married her frequent songwriting partner Rick Evers, who died a year later after a heroin overdose.